doerrie/anyio3/README.md

 pip install RPIO
 ~~~

-Arduino users should ensure that pymata-aio is installed.
+Arduino users should ensure that 'pymata-aio' is installed.
 To do this, run the following command:

 ~~~ sh